cristalinanguyen/CMSI401-402/README.md

 ### Using Our App

-Our app consists of four pages: the Home Page, Residents Page, Create Schedule Page, and the Current Schedule Page.
+Our app consists of four pages: the Home Page, Residents Page, Create Schedule Page, and the Schedule Page.

 **Home Page**